About Mobile App Feedback Projects

 - Implementing the Mobile App SDK

 Designing the Mobile Creative

-There are two types of mobile creatives to choose from: the App Prompt, and the Notification.
+There are three types of mobile creatives to choose from: the App Prompt, the Notification, and the Embedded Feedback.

 - Mobile App Prompt: Display a prompt similar to a Pop Over in your mobile app.

 - Mobile Notification: Display native “heads up” notifications, i.e., banners.